jezzsantos/saastack/src/Tools.Analyzers.Subdomain/README.md

 # Analyzers

-This analyzer project is meant to be included by every project in the solution.
+This analyzer project is meant to be included by every subdomain project in the solution.
 It contains several analyzers.

 The individual analyzers will filter the individual projects their analyzers apply to.